In der Hütte am Berg

 Werde nimmer so dich schauen,

-Und mich täuschte nur ein Traum.
+Und mich tauuschte nur ein Traum.

-Eduard Mörike 1822
+Eduard Moerike 1822

 In the Hut on the Hill

-"That which I love and long for,
+"What I love and what I long for,

 They would always brush away,